Events

 Facilitated by Andrea Verdan

-The Center for Faculty Development and the Office of Diversity and Inclusion are excited to continue an affinity group for term faculty of color.
+The Center for Faculty Development and the Office of Diversity and Inclusion continue to offer an affinity group for term faculty of color.
 The group is open to both full-time and part-time term faculty of color.

 Aims of the group